 from your pharmacist, doctor, or from www.medicines.org.au and may contain important

 information about the medicine and its use of which you should be aware.

 Sifrol ER is used to treat the symptoms of Parkinson's disease.

-and relays messages in the part of the brain that controls movement.
-When too little dopamine is produced, this results in
+in the part of the brain that controls movement.
+When too little dopamine is produced,